 He who knows others is wise.
 He who knows himself is enlightened. ~ Lao Tzo

-However, sooner or later, you’ll discover that leadership is more about who you are than what you do.
+However, sooner or later, you’ll discover that leadership is more about who you really are than what you claim you do.
 Leadership of others begins with your internal leadership… yes, your internal leadership.
 You must fill up your cup before leading someone else… otherwise it’ll just be the blind leading the blind.
 If you want to continue to grow you must continue developing yourself toward what you want to be as a human being.

 I’m talking about self-awareness.
 Self-awareness provides you with the tools to achieve your goals in your personal life, at work, with family and friends, in the community and with other social relationships.
 Here are three tips to help you know yourself better and become the role model you need to be for those who look to you as a leader.